jsonia/Operating-Systems/lab3/README.md

 remain constant.
 Explain any differences between the two.

 ## Second Implementation
+In the second implementation, instead of having a single lock for the entire hashtable, we instead add a lock per hash table entry.
+Thus if the insert operation is being performed at an entry only that entry will be locked and if some other thread wants to insert at other entry they can do so by acquiring the lock at that entry.
+This way there will not be any conflicts in inserting and there will not be any miss.

 Describe your second implementation strategy here (the one with a multiple mutexes).
 Argue why your strategy is correct.